com-lihaoyi/Ammonite/readme.md

 wd/up/up
 ```

-Not that there are no in-built operations to change the `cwd`.
+Note that there are no in-built operations to change the `cwd`.
 You can of course do so using Java APIs, but in general you should not need to.
 Simply defining a new path, e.g.

 ```scala
 val target = cwd/'target